cst0601/cst0601.github.io/_tabs/about.md

 order: 4
 ---

+# About This Site

+Mainly I write posts of solving Leetcode problems, though it did not came to be that I'll be posting that many leetcode stuffs.
+Here I occasionally post some other things.

+---

 # "Chikuma" Chien

 I am a new graduate with a master's degree in Compute Science at University of California, Riverside.
 I am currently seeking a full time software engineer position in the United States. (plz, I really need a job)

 I have experiences in the following fields: <ins>**Web Frontend/Backend, Parallel computing, Natural Language Processing, Database**</ins>.

 ---